griffithlab/rnaseq_tutorial_wiki/Kallisto.md

+#5-i Kallisto

-#5-i Using Kallisto for reference free transcript expression abundance estimation from RNA-seq data
+##Using Kallisto for reference free transcript expression abundance estimation from RNA-seq data

 For more information on Kallisto, refer to the <a href="https://pachterlab.github.io/kallisto/about.html">Kallisto project page</a> and <a href="https://pachterlab.github.io/kallisto/manual.html">Kallisto manual page</a>.